-Are you tired of buying store-bought kefir milk?
-This step-by-step tutorial will walk you through How to Make Milk Kefir at home– all the way from the kefir grains to adding flavor!
+Are you tired of buying store-bought milk kefir?
+This step-by-step tutorial will walk you through How to Make Milk Kefir at home!

 What is Milk Kefir?